chris-sanders/github-issue-analysis/README.md

 For parallel processing and deployment scenarios, the CLI is available as a containerized solution:

-### Build and Test Locally

-**Note:** Pre-built containers are only available after tagged releases.
-For development and testing, build locally first.

 ```bash
 # Build the container locally
 podman build -f Containerfile -t gh-analysis .